Blue mackerel: Distribution and habitat

+The blue mackerel is found in tropical to subtropical waters of the Indian and Pacific Oceans.
+In the Indo-West Pacific, there is a population in the Red Sea and western Arabian Sea, one in the Northwest Pacific (Japan, China, and Taiwan), and another one in the Southwest Pacific (Australia and New Zealand).
+Furthermore, the blue mackerel also occur in the eastern Pacific (Hawaii and Revillagigedo Islands, Mexico).
+It occurs in surface waters down to 300 m.

 Biology and ecology

 The blue mackerel is known as a voracious and indiscriminate carnivore, devouring microscopic plankton, krill, anchovies, and dead cut bait, and striking readily on lures and other flies.
 When in a school and in a feeding frenzy, blue mackerel will strike at nonfood items such as cigarette butts and even bare hooks.
 They typically eat smaller pelagic fish.
 Due to their eating habits and their diurnal lifestyles, blue mackerel have evolved large eyes with higher sensitivity in their retinas.

 Lifespan

-Incubation periods range from 3 to 8 days, growing shorter with warmer temperatures and longer with colder.
 In the East China Sea, blue mackerel spawn between February and May, when the water temperatures are ideal.
 In New South Wales, most spawning occurs 10 km offshore in waters 100–125 m in depth.
-The Eastern Australian Current can carry eggs and larvae away from the original spawning grounds, broadening the area in which blue mackerel are located.
+The East Australian Current can carry eggs and larvae away from the original spawning grounds, broadening the area in which blue mackerel are located.
 However, egg and larvae probability of surviving decreases the further they are carried by the current.
 A mature blue mackerel is considered to be over 31 cm long.
 Mackerel can live up to 7 years and grow up to 50 cm in length, but are most commonly found to be between 1 and 3 years of age.
-Counting the marks on otoliths determines the age of blue mackerel.
+Counting the marks on otoliths is used to determine the age of blue mackerel.